Is A HELOC Right For You?

 July 1, 2020

 Erica is a homeowner.
 She and her family have lived in that home for years and absolutely love it.
 It is convenient to the gym and their favorite grocery store.
-It is in a great school zone and has a nice, big yard for the dog.
+It has a nice yard for the dog.
 The home really is perfect, except for one thing…. the kitchen.
 It has linoleum floors and a wallpaper backsplash stained with mystery sauce.
 To say the least, it is nothing like the sparkling new kitchen of Erica’s dreams.
 But Erica also knows that remodeling a kitchen is expensive and she is not quite sure where she would get the resources to create that dream kitchen…

 Home Equity Lines of Credit (HELOC) is a line of credit secured by your home that gives you a revolving line of credit to use for unexpected expenses.
 HELOCs are a great way to make the most of the equity in your home.
 Below we will discuss the best uses and benefits of a HELOC, qualifications required, and general terms of the HELOC.